 - Temperature is related to the kinetic energies of the molecules of a material.
 It is the average kinetic energy of individual molecules.

 - Internal energy refers to the total energy of all the molecules within the object.
-It is an extensive property, therefore when two equal-mass hot ingots of steel may have the same temperature, but two of them have twice as much internal energy as one does.
+Therefore, it is an extensive property when two equal-mass hot ingots of steel may have the same temperature, but two of them have twice as much internal energy as one does.

-It must be added, when a temperature difference does exist heat flows spontaneously from the warmer system to the colder system.
-Thus, if a 5 kg cube of steel at 100°C is placed in contact with a 500 kg cube of steel at 20°C, heat flows from the cube at 300°C to the cube at 20°C even though the internal energy of the 20°C cube is much greater because there is so much more of it.
+It must be added, and when a temperature difference exists, heat flows spontaneously from the warmer to the colder system.
+Thus, if a 5 kg cube of steel at 100°C is placed in contact with a 500 kg cube of steel at 20°C, heat flows from the cube at 300°C to the cube at 20°C even though the internal energy of the 20°C cubes is much greater because there is so much more of it.

 A particularly important concept is thermodynamic equilibrium.
 In general, when two objects are brought into thermal contact, heat will flow between them until they come into equilibrium with each other.